Shaptic/Cicada/docs/index.rst

     $ pip install -r requirements.txt

+If you want to build the documentation as well, install the ``full_requirements.txt``, which contains all of the Sphinx dependencies.

 There are multiple ways of interacting with the *Cicada* library:

 - The ``cicada.py`` script is a command-line interface for both creating a swarm and joining an existing swarm.
 You define a runtime configuration that executes commands in sequence.
 See ``runtime.md`` in the documentation folder for details.
 - The ``visualizer.py`` script is a visualizer that lets you arbitrarily connect a swarm of peers, watch them exchange messages, and stabilize.
 See the `Visualization section <#visualization>`_ for controls.
 - The ``samples/`` directory holds a handful of applications for the library, one of which is a single-room chatting app.

 .. topic:: Platforms